shekharj21/Modern-ETL-Pipeline-Using-InformaticaCloud/README.md

 # 7. Add Postgre Connection

+# Create Customer Destination and Order Destination in PostgreSQL (Data Warehouse)
+- This step is needed because we need destination (data Warehouse ) to drop the data from S3 and PostgreSQL.
+-Create the Schema for vendor.customer
+- Create Schema for order.operation
+- create mapping with S3 source to Postgres Destination (vendor.customer)
+- Create mapping with postgreSQL to Destination (operations.order)

 # 8.Add Mapping for Souce and Destination
 - Source : S3
 - Destination : PostgreSQL